How To Write a Business Plan for a Loan That Gets Approved

 If your business is already operating, include historical financial data too.
 For startups, focus on forecasted numbers and explain your assumptions.

-Lenders want more than a written plan—they need documentation to back it up.
+Lenders want a written plan, plus the documentation to back it up.
 This section includes the supporting documents that show your business is real, legal, and ready to operate.

 Here's what to include: